vjbaskar/rnamut/README.md

 https://www.sanger.ac.uk/science/tools/rnamut/rnamut/#/

 ### **2.4 Run RNAmut from Command Line**
+In Linux BASH shell, you can use the `install.sh` to install a command line interface.

+    $ cd /your/RNAmut/installdir/
+    $ chmod 755 install.sh
+    $ ./install.sh
+    $ RNAmut -h

+This a small script that will create a script file called `RNAmut` in `~/bin` directory.
+This is

 In Linux Bash shell, MacOS Terminal or Windows command prompt, run RNAmut using command:

     java <JAVA_OPTIONS> -jar RNAmut.jar <OPTIONS> FASTQ1_PATH,FASTQ2_PATH OUTPUT_DIR